WICG/fenced-frame/README.md

 The explainer is organized as follows:

-* What is a fenced frame: the concept and the HTML element
+* What is a fenced frame: the concept, HTML element, security and privacy considerations
    * [explainer/README](https://github.com/shivanigithub/fenced-frame/tree/master/explainer)

 * What are the problems being solved/ different modes of fenced frames?